MicrosoftDocs/memdocs/windows-365/enterprise/on-premises-network-connections.md

 Changing the settings in an OPNC won’t affect Cloud PCs previously provisioned with that OPNC.
 Only Cloud PCs provisioned after the changes to the OPNC will reflect such later changes.

 If you want to change the OPNC related settings on a previously provisioned Cloud PC, you must reprovision the Cloud PC.
-This is a destructive action, so be sure this is an action you really want to take.
+Reprovisioning is a destructive action, so be sure it's an action you really want to take.
 For more information, see [reprovisioning](provisioning.md#reprovisioning).

 ## Delete an on-premises network connection